Blinorot/pytorch_project_template/README.md

 The template utilizes different python-dev techniques to improve code readability.
 Configuration methods enhance reproducibility and experiments control.

-Repository is realised as a part of [HSE DLA course](https://github.com/markovka17/dla), however, can easily be adopted for any DL-task.
+Repository is released as a part of [HSE DLA course](https://github.com/markovka17/dla), however, can easily be adopted for any DL-task.

 ## Examples